Keyboard shortcuts

 The system assigns NTDS classification to detected contacts based on the following rules:

-• Elevation-based — Contacts above 15 ft altitude are classified as Air.
-Contacts below -15 ft are classified as Subsurface.
-Contacts near the surface are classified as Surface.
+• Elevation-based — Contacts more than 16 ft above the surface are classified as Air.
+Contacts more than 16 ft below the surface are classified as Subsurface.
+Contacts within that band are classified as Surface.

 • Signature analysis — As sensor data accumulates, the system matches a contact’s measured characteristics — radar cross-section, acoustic profile, observed dimensions — against the platform recognition database.
 This is how surface contacts are further classified as Command Ship (large displacement, flight deck signature) versus standard surface vessels.
 Missile and Torpedo contacts are identified by their flight profile and acoustic signature.